Chapter 8:

 -----

-They left before the day had even finished.
+They left Yanara before the day had even finished.

-Midori had discovered that she was learning the language at a rather astounding rate despite the short amount of time.
-Gilya had been very kind in teaching her some very basic phrases to interact with the villagers, but somehow just hearing it being spoke and seeing the context she was picking things up faster than she ever thought she could.
+Through that interaction Midori had discovered she was learning the language at a rather astounding rate despite the short amount of time.
+Gilya had been very kind in teaching her some very basic phrases to interact with the villagers, but somehow just hearing it being spoke and seeing the context she was picking things up faster than she ever thought possible.

 As her fingers brushed the mark on her chest she wondered if being a Herald had something to do with it.